YB-LIM/Powder_Metal_CREEP/README.md

 # Single element Test
 Single element test was performed to validate the CREEP sbroutine<br>
-The relative density history was compared with reference case (Introduction to Computational Plasticity, Dunne and Petrinic, 2005)<br>
+The relative density history was compared with reference case (Introduction to Computational Plasticity, Dunne and Petrinic, 2005).
-Material parameters for the validation model is applied in the subroutine and input files<br>
+Material parameters for the validation model is applied in the subroutine and input files<br><br>
 ![Single_Element](https://github.com/YB-LIM/Powder_Metal_CREEP/assets/105615106/312ab1fb-3758-4def-900a-0b6c2f22cd84)

 # Indentation simulation